ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        PCMK_remote_port
      - :ref:`port <port>`
      - 3121
-     - Use this TCP port number for Pacemaker Remote node connections.
+     - Use this TCP port number for :ref:`Pacemaker Remote <pacemaker_remote>` node connections.
 This value must be the same on all nodes.

    * - .. _pcmk_remote_pid1: